New Bullards Bar Reservoir: Dam

+Power

 The reservoir provides water to power two hydroelectric plants, New Colgate Powerhouse and Fish Release Powerhouse.
 New Colgate Powerhouse is not located at the base of the dam, like most hydroelectric plants.
 Instead, the 14 ft diameter New Colgate Tunnel carries the water about 5 miles (8 km) southwest of the dam to the powerhouse.
 This increases the head, which allows the plant to produce more electricity.
 The dam's Pelton wheels are the largest ever built and have a combined capacity of 315 MW.
 Some water is released at the base of the dam so that the streambed is not completely dewatered upstream of the New Colgate Powerhouse tailrace.
 This water powers the 150 kW Fish Release Powerhouse.
 In the event of a power outage, this plant can operate the dam's massive spillway gates.

+Recreation

 Bullards Bar Reservoir is also used for outdoor recreation.
 It is 16 mi in length and has 60+ miles of shoreline.
 Water Ski Magazine rates Bullards Bar Reservoir as one of the best recreational lakes in the United States.
 Bullards Bar is a mountain biking destination, with about 19 miles of hiking and biking trails, primarily on the east side of the lake.
 The trails are maintained by the USFS Yuba Ranger District and volunteers from Bicyclists of Nevada County or.
 Bullards Bar offers two boat launching facilities with one launch ramp adjacent to Emerald Cove Marina.
 Emerald Cove Marina offers a variety of services, such as a general store, gasoline, boat moorage, and camping as well as houseboat, ski, patio, and fishing boat rentals.

 There are two boat ramps, Cottage Creek (usable until the reservoir falls below 1,822 feet) and Dark Day (usable until the reservoir falls below 1798 feet).
 Both ramps are free.